AllenInstitute/mouse_connectivity_models/README.rst

 - scikit-learn (>= 0.19)
 - allensdk (>= 0.14.4)

-For running the examples Matplotlib >= 1.3.1 is requried.
+For running the examples Matplotlib >= 1.3.1 is required.

 User installation
 ~~~~~~~~~~~~~~~~~